Azure/pixel_level_land_classification/geoaidsvm/setup.md

 ## Provision the Geo AI Data Science VM

+We recommend that you provision a Geo AI Data Science VM using the [one-click provisioning solution template](https://gallery.azure.ai/Solution/Geo-AI-Data-Science-Virtual-Machine-2).
+However, if you prefer, you can create the VM from the Azure Portal using the instructions below:

 1. Log into the [Azure Portal](https://portal.azure.com) with your preferred Azure account.
 1. Click the "Create a resource" button at top left.
 1. In the marketplace search bar, type "Geo AI Data Science VM with ArcGIS" and press Enter.
 (Auto-completion will not work until the VM is publicly available.)